Brazilian comedian's COVID-19 death unites nation in grief - WTMJ

 By MARCELO SILVA DE SOUSA

-Gustavo died Tuesday evening in a Rio de Janeiro hospital after spending nearly a month in intensive care.
+Gustavo died Tuesday evening in a Rio de Janeiro hospital after spending more than a month in intensive care.
 Fans had begun a vigil for him outside the hospital.

 Conservative President Jair Bolsonaro, who tends to shrug off COVID-19 deaths and has downplayed the disease, tweeted his regret at the death of Gustavo, “who with his talent and charisma conquered the affection of all Brazil.”